crashdaddy/kolourz/README.md

   -- error trap when the picsum API provides a link to a missing image

+    DONE.
+Made imgError function that starts the game over if the image is missing

   -- save/load game state

   -- add timer